spray/spray/docs/project-info/patch-policy.rst

 If you'd like to submit a code contribution please fork the `spray github repository`_ and `send us pull request`_ against the ``master`` branch (or the respective release branch, depending on what version your patch is targeting).
-Be prepared that we might ask you to go through some iterations of discussion and refinements before merging.
+Please keep in mind that we might ask you to go through some iterations of discussion and refinements before merging.

 .. _spray github repository: https://github.com/spray/spray/